klamma/ar-for-eu-book/_pages/chapters/arsdk.md

 Any one of them can be added to the GameObject by clicking on their entry.

 **Compound Button**
-The `CompoundButton` is the core class which provides the necessary event handlers for reacting to input.
+The `CompoundButton` is the core class which provides the necessary events for reacting to input.
-Other scripts can subscribe to this events by getting a reference to the component and registering for the event.
+Other scripts can subscribe to these events by getting a reference to the component and registering for the event.

 The following events are available:
 - `StateChange`: Event raised if the state of the button is changed.